 Step 1: Remember the spark of the early days and do some of those things now.
 Trigger memories of why you hooked up in the first place.
 Perhaps you worked on your budget over a beer on a cocktail napkin.
 Go work on something else over a beer on a cocktail napkin.
-Ignite the story telling of the early days.
+Ignite the storytelling of the early days.

 Step 4: Validate them.
 It’s so easy in concept yet so darned difficult to master.
 Get them to tell you exactly what they think should be different…and then simply ask them “is there more?”
 Even if you don’t agree with their position, offer “you think XYZ, am I right?”
 Bottom line?
 You are brilliant because you “get it.”
 This may be a shocker, but sometimes that is all you have to do…and then you get all the cooperation you desire.
 It truly is magic.

-Step 5: Look for ways you appreciate your co-founder.
+Step 5: Look for ways you appreciate your co-owner.
 Think of things they do that you really don’t want to do…or allow it to happen.
 The unsaid says the most at times.
 Attitude truly counts.

-Co-founders can bring us rich gifts of insight and passion.
+Co-owners can bring us rich gifts of insight and passion.
 They can help us see what we cannot see objectively.
 Celebrate the fact you have someone equally invested with you in one of the most important chapters of your life…running your own business.